Skip to main content

 What is the Community Spouse Resource Allowance (CSRA)?

 The CSRA is the dollar amount of countable assets a community spouse is allowed to keep while their partner receives Medi-Cal nursing-home coverage.
 Federal law sets a minimum and a maximum CSRA; states pick where to land.
-Before 2024, California used the federal maximum.
-After the 2024 asset-limit elimination for Medi-Cal eligibility in California, the CSRA is largely moot in practice because the institutionalized spouse no longer faces an asset limit either.
-CSRA still appears in fair-hearing analysis and in federal interpretations.
+California eliminated the Medi-Cal asset limit in 2024, but the limit was reinstated on January 1, 2026 for non-MAGI programs including Long-Term Care Medi-Cal.
+With the asset limit back, the CSRA matters again.
+For 2026 the maximum CSRA is $162,660 and the minimum is $32,532.

 What is the MMMNA?